Spearin/fccw-docs/docs/userguides/making-mods/getting-started.md

 ## Working with User Feedback

 Once you place content online for others, you must deal with positive and negative feedback and suggestions.
 The best advice I can give is to be polite in your responses.
-Where possible, take good suggestions and work them in.
+Where possible,take good suggestions and work them in.
 At the end of the day, it is your work and your vision, and there is nothing wrong with telling someone to use the tools to modify it the way they like.
 It’s what we are doing!